- Page Contents

 Calculating The Financial Requirement

-The higher financial requirement for applicants applying with child(ren) will apply until the applicant partner qualifies for settlement, even if the child turns 18 before then.
+The higher financial requirement for applicants applying with child(ren) will apply until the applicant qualifies for settlement, even if the child turns 18 before then.
 However, the 18+ year old’s income and savings will be permitted to count towards the financial requirement.

 When Does Financial Requirement Does Not Apply To A Child?